-The first step to apply for financial aid is to submit the Free Application for Federal Student Aid (FAFSA).
-This form is made available by the federal government on October 1 each year and should be submitted as soon as possible.
+The first step to apply for financial aid is to submit the FAFSA for the appropriate year.
+This form is made available by the federal government annually on October 1st and should be submitted as soon as possible in order to allow time for any corrections or paperwork to be submitted.
 This application is required if you wish to be considered for federal, state, or institutional aid.
-Many institutional need-based loans, grants, and scholarships are limited and awarded on a first-come, first-served basis.
-Therefore, priority consideration for institutional aid will be given to students whose FAFSA has been submitted before January 15 each year.
+Additionally, many scholarship applications are now requiring federal financial need data in order to apply.

 Please note the following information when submitting your FAFSA:

 - The UT Southwestern Medical Center federal school code is 010019.